Player data is usually protected and treated confidentially

 - The use of a bot

-- identity theft
+- Identity theft

 - Fake Documents

 - Hacked Neteller/Skrill Accounts

-If the poker room is directly damaged, it gets serious
+If the poker room is directly damaged, it gets serious…

-As soon as the poker room is damaged by a chargeback, for whatever reason, it gets serious.
-This will directly damage the poker room.
-For example, let’s take a chargeback of €2,000 through a stolen credit card or a hacked account, or whatever.
-The bank blocks the transaction and immediately posts the amount back on the grounds that it was a fraudulent unapproved transaction.
-This means that the provider suddenly lacks €2,000.
-If it were only about € 200-300, it’s possible to simply book it as a loss and not think about it further.
+As soon as an online poker room is damaged by a chargeback, for whatever reason, it gets serious because it could quite negatively affect the company.
+For instance, let’s take a chargeback of €2,000 through a stolen credit card or a hacked account.
+The bank blocks the transaction and immediately posts the amount back on the grounds that it was a fraudulent, unapproved transaction.
+This means that the provider is suddenly without the €2,000.